pbertera/SPLiT/README.md

 ## Known issues

-This tool is designed for training and debuggin purpose only, HTTP and TFTP server doesn't check requests against "path walking" attacks, in order to open a DHCP or TFTP socket the tool must run with admin priviledges.
+This tool is designed for training and debugging purpose only, HTTP and TFTP server doesn't check requests against "path walking" attacks, in order to open a DHCP or TFTP socket the tool must run with admin privileges.
 **Please use it only in trusted environments**

 ## TODO